Home Warranty Multiple Claims: Limits, Caps & What Happens When You File Often

 Pincher's Pro Tip

-If you have two related issues — for example, both a refrigerator and a dishwasher malfunctioning — check whether your plan covers them under separate appliance caps or a shared appliance aggregate.
+If you have two related issues like both a refrigerator and a dishwasher malfunctioning, check whether your plan covers them under separate appliance caps or a shared appliance aggregate.
 Filing strategically around your caps can help you avoid out-of-pocket exposure.

-Understanding how a home warranty claims process works before you're in a crisis situation will help you move faster and reduce stress when multiple systems fail at once.
+Understanding the claim filing process before you're in a crisis situation will help you move faster and reduce stress when multiple systems fail at once.
+Note that roughly 75% of home warranty claims resolve within 10 days, but concurrent claims can stretch that timeline.

 Smart Savings Made Simple!